scrivo/highlight.php/README.md

 - PHP
 - HTTP

-These default languages are considered "legacy behavior" and will be removed in version 10.x of this library to match highlight.js behavior.
-The new default behavior in 10.x will be to use *every* language to match highlight.js behavior.
+These default languages are considered "legacy behavior" and will be removed in version 10.x of this library to match highlight.js behavior; the new default behavior in 10.x will be to use *every* language.

 ### Stylesheets